-Chop, slice or grate your vegetables.
+- Chop, slice, or grate your vegetables.

 - Massage well with your hands for several minutes, about 3-5.
 This breaks down the cellular structure of the vegetables, helping to release liquids.

-Begin packing the vegetable mixture into your sterilized jars, tamping down as you fill.
+- Begin packing the vegetable mixture into your sterilized jars, tamping down as you fill.
 Your aim is to release any air pockets and to have your vegetable mixture covered with a good layer of brine.
 Leave at least an inch of space for expansion at the top.

-Step 5: Seal and store.
+Seal and Store.

 - Place a weight inside the baggie in the jar opening, this can be a smaller jar filled with water or rice.
 This weight continues to press air out of the jar as the fermentation process takes place.

-Store jars in a cool, dark place for about four days.
-Fermentation time varies widely depending on factors like outside temperature, jar size, types of vegetables and taste.
+- Store jars in a cool, dark place for about four days.
+Fermentation time varies widely depending on factors like outside temperature, jar size, types of vegetables, and taste.
 Place jars in a shallow pan as liquids may release out of jars as the fermentation process occurs.

-Check your jars daily after the fourth day to see if you have achieved the desired flavor and tang.
-At this point, remove the weighted jar and baggies and replace with the jar’s matching lid.
+- Check your jars daily after the fourth day to see if you have achieved the desired flavor and tang.
+At this point, remove the weighted jar and baggies and replace them with the jar’s matching lid.
 Store in the refrigerator for up to a month.